MultiCraft/repixture/mods/rp_armor/API.md

 ### `armor.slots`

 A list which contains the available armor slot identifiers, starting with the first one.
-The first identifier correspons to the first inventory list slot, the second name to the second slot, etc.
+The first identifier corresponds to the first inventory list slot, the second name to the second slot, etc.

 ### `armor.slot_names`